 How To Apply to the Housing Choice Voucher Waiting List

 The Ferndale Housing Commission (FHC) Section 8 Housing Choice Voucher waiting list is currently closed.
-It was last open for four days from July until August, 2018; and before that in January, 2015.
-There is no notice of when this waiting list will reopen.
+Applications were last accepted from July 30, 2018, until August 3, 2018 There is no notice of when this waiting list will reopen.

 There were four ways to apply during the opening period: